Aravind-Jalda/interview-prep/Git/git-q&a.md

 ---

 ## 2. Difference between Git and GitHub?
-Git is a command-line tool used for version control.
+Git is a command-line tool used for version control...
 GitHub is a cloud platform where Git repositories are stored and shared.
 GitHub also provides features like pull requests, code review, and collaboration.